peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

-Further, when retrieving the data record sets as indicated in the CSYNC record (such as NS or A/AAAA records), the Parental Agent MUST ascertain that all queries are made against all (reachable) nameservers listed in the delegation, and ensure that all return responses with equal rdata sets (including all empty).
+Further, when retrieving the data record sets as indicated in the CSYNC record (such as NS or A/AAAA records), the Parental Agent MUST ascertain that all queries are made against all nameservers from which a CSYNC record was received, and ensure that all return responses with equal rdata sets (including all empty).

 Other CSYNC processing rules from Section 3 of [@!RFC7477] remain in place without